prebid/Prebid.js/getting-started.md

 * It has clean, built-in support for all major bidders (Amazon, AppNexus, Criteo, Pubmatic, etc), as well as major ad servers (DFP, OAS, AdTech).
-* Prebid.js has solved many known problems publishers are facing - high latency, unfair auction mechanics, long development time.
+* Prebid.js has solved many known problems publishers are facing - high latency, unfair auction mechanics, long development time, confusing line item and targeting setup.
 * Plugging in prebid.js is easy.
-Adding new pre-bid bidders is a matter of editing JSON config.
+Adding new pre-bid bidders is a matter of adding tag Ids into a JSON config.

 <br>